 - Vultures: Turkey vultures, black vultures, and Egyptian vultures

 These are just a few raptors that may regularly appear in kettles.
-The exact species composition of a large kettle will vary depending on bird ranges, prey availability, recent weather, local geography, and other factors.
-Surprise guests are also common in large mixed kettles, and there is always the possibility of an unusual sighting within an otherwise relatively uniform kettle.
+The exact species composition of a large kettle varies depending on bird ranges, prey availability, weather, geography, and other factors.
+Surprise guests are also common in large mixed kettles, and there is always the possibility of an unusual sighting in the mix.

-While application of the term kettle will vary and is a matter of personal preference, it is generally reserved for groups larger than a dozen birds of prey.
+While use of the term kettle will vary, it is generally reserved for groups larger than a dozen birds of prey.

 Where to See Bird Kettles